ABOUT DIDIM / ALTINKUM REGION

-The Aegean coastal towns of Didim and Altinkum lies on the north shore of the Gulf of Gulluk, opposite Torba, Turkbuku and Yalikavak described in our BODRUM REGION GUIDE.
-Once two neighbouring towns, they have now blended into one but are still referred to with both names!
+The Aegean coastal towns of Didim and Altinkum lie on the north shore of the Gulf of Gulluk, opposite Torba, Turkbuku and Yalikavak described in our BODRUM REGION GUIDE.
+Once two neighbouring towns, they have now blended into one but are still referred to with both names.
 They are accessible from both Bodrum Milas and Izmir Airports (about a 90 minute transfer).
-Thriving summer holiday locations, they offering a varied range of affordable property options with remarkably cheap price tages from just £30,000.
+Thriving summer holiday locations, they offer a varied range of affordable property options with remarkably cheap price tags from just £30,000.

-Altinkum/Didim (ancient Didyma) is situated in Turkey’s Aydin Province between Bodrum and Kusadasi.
-They are best known as home to Temple of Apollo.
-The towns home over 37,000 including many resident Brits and Europeans.
+Altinkum/Didim (ancient Didyma) is situated in Turkey’s Aydin province between Bodrum and Kusadasi.
+Best known as home to the Temple of Apollo.
+The towns population is over 37,000 including many resident Brits and Europeans.
 Although the area, like much of the coast, is heavily reliant on tourism, it also farms wheat, cotton and citrus fruits.
 Didim Region boasts long sandy beaches with clear blue waters ideal for water-sports or a quick dip to cool off during the long hot summer days.

-Didim/Altinkum was originally a popular property location with Istanbul and Ankara city folk who fell in love with its charm buying land and summer holiday homes.
+Didim/Altinkum was originally a popular property location with Istanbul and Ankara city folk who fell in love with its charm, buying land and holiday homes.
 The past 15 years have seen a lot of development and property prices have risen.
-Foreigners how have a great choice of apartments and villa’s suiting most tastes and budgets starting from c£30,000.
+Foreigners now have a great choice of apartments and villa’s suiting most tastes and budgets starting from £30,000.

 Since 2000 many Brits and Europeans have bought properties in Didim/Altinkum lured by the affordable price tags, superb beaches, entertainment options and laid back lifestyle